qefKH3up/BIT608_A2/.github/ISSUE_TEMPLATE/reporting-bugs.md

  - The same for other connected devices, where relevant.

- -What hardware – CPU, memory and type of storage (SSD or spindle) you are using.
+ - What hardware – CPU, memory and type of storage (SSD or spindle) you are using.

  - Screenshot if the issue concerns something visible in the GUI.